duaneodom/2025_maverick_hybrid/audio.md

 ## Stock Radio Signal/Stock Speaker Wire Connection

-    I used a PACxxxx T-Harness to connect into the stock radio wiring
+    I used a PAC LPHFD31 LocPro Advanced T-Harness to connect into the stock radio wiring.